2gis/iOS-floors-widget-demo/README.md

 # Floors widget DEMO

 You should set apikey in your Info.plist file to be able show title in card on pin tapped.
-You can get it
+You can get it from api@2gis.ru

 ```
 	<key>Catalog Api Key</key>